Representative Accountability Database (RAD)

 Please note that service providers are not limited to a specific number of representatives.

 The table below provides a breakdown of the RAD implementation timeline:

 |May 25, 2020||NLAD and National Verifier Production||The use of RAD is mandatory.
 NLAD and National Verifier transactions will require a Representative ID and may receive an error.|

 |December 2019||NLAD Production||RAD was released to production and now is available for optional use.
 ETC Admins may link subaccounts to Representative IDs and 497 Officers may link ETC Admins to Representative IDs.|

 |July 2019||NLAD Staging||Service providers may begin to test linking Representative IDs to accounts.|

 |June 2019||RAD Production||Representatives may begin registering for a Representative ID.|

 RAD Adoption Period

-All ETC Administrator, ETC Analyst, ETC Operations, and ETC Agent users will register and be validated through RAD.
+All enrollment representatives as defined above will register and be validated through RAD.
 Visit USAC’s RAD Adoption Period page to learn more about this process.

 Service providers will confirm that the representatives that are linked to their company accounts should remain linked.
 USAC will provide additional information soon.